BitVM/BitVM/docs/opcodes/u8_state.md

 # u8 State Commitment

-This is a commitment to an `u8` value, consisting of four 2-byte commmitments.
+This is a commitment to an `u8` value, consisting of four 2-bit commmitments.

-## Unlocking Script
+## Locking Script

 Warning!
 For testing purposes, we reuse the hashes of the 2-bit commitments four times here.
 Don't do that in production.
 All hashes here should be unique.